House of horrors: Mother starved her 18-year-old to death, three relatives on charges

-Jordan Burling weighed little more than six stone when paramedics found him lying on a filthy inflatable mattress, wearing a soiled nappy and covered in pressure sores.
+Jordan Burling weighed little more than six stone when paramedics found him lying on a filthy inflatable mattress, wearing a soiled nappy and covered in pressure sores, the Daily Mail reported.

 His body was likened to those of prisoners held in WWII extermination camps, Leeds Crown Court heard on Wednesday.